RetroAchievements/api-kotlin/README.md

 <summary>GetAchievementOfTheWeek</summary>
 <br>

-> A call to this endpoint will retrieve comprehensive metadata about the current Achievement of the Week.
+> A call to this function will retrieve comprehensive metadata about the current Achievement of the Week.

 **Example**
 ```kotlin